Skip to content

 Linux and Linus

 Linux is named after Linus Benedict Torvalds, who is a legendary Finnish software engineer who lead the development of the Linux kernel.
-He also developped the amazing version control software - Git.
+He also developed the amazing version control software - Git.

 Reference: https://en.wikipedia.org/wiki/Linux